-- Underwriting Risk Guidelines are documented for each class of business, including maximum line sizes, accumulation limits for single events and risk preferences.
+• Underwriting Risk Guidelines are documented for each class of business, including maximum line sizes, accumulation limits for single events and risk preferences.
 The risk profile of each class of business is regularly monitored against these guidelines.
-Material variations are reported to the relevant Committee, where remediation actions are considered. - Referral Guidelines outline criteria for referring decisions to the Group Chief Risk Officer to ensure that risks or transactions potentially outside of Risk Appetite are suitably reviewed and approved. - Ceded Reinsurance purchasing strategy is reviewed at least annually with reference to the objectives of the business, Risk Appetite and prevailing market conditions or trading opportunities.
-Any changes to the strategy are reported to the Underwriting Committee prior to implementation.
-The Underwriting Committee reviews progress towards implementing the Ceded Reinsurance plan each quarter. - Actuarial opinion is provided to the Board on the adequacy of Ceded Reinsurance arrangements with due consideration of the consistency with Risk Appetite, the ability to support solvency under stressed scenarios and the standing and repute of counterparties. - Proprietary and commercially available tools to quantify Catastrophe Risk are used to inform underwriting risk selection, portfolio design, and portfolio risk management.
-Tools include natural catastrophe, weather, casualty, aviation, credit, economic and other specialty risk models as well as deterministic scenario for individual events. - The SIH Exposure Management function identifies, at least annually, all realistic foreseeable sources of catastrophe risk and ensures suitable quantification of potential exposure.
-In addition, this function produces regular reporting of Catastrophe Risk to oversight and governance Committees. - An Economic Capital Model quantifies key drivers of Catastrophe risk, their associated financial consequences across the business, and the interdependencies of a wide range of scenarios of varying severities. - Oversight of Catastrophe Risk Management is provided by the Risk & Compliance Committee, with day-to-day responsibility delegated to the Underwriting Committee.
-The Underwriting Committee meets quarterly to receive management information, including monitoring Catastrophe risk levels against approved risk limits.
+Material variations are reported to the Underwriting Committee, where remediation actions are considered.

+- Referral Guidelines outline criteria for referring decisions to the Group Chief Risk Officer to ensure that risks or transactions potentially outside of risk appetite are suitably reviewed and approved. - Ceded Reinsurance purchasing strategy is reviewed at least annually with reference to the objectives of the business, risk appetite and prevailing market conditions or trading opportunities.
+Any changes to the reinsurance strategy are reported to the Underwriting Committee prior to implementation.
+The Underwriting Committee reviews progress towards implementing the Ceded Reinsurance plan each quarter. - Annually, the Actuarial Function provides an opinion to the Board on the adequacy of Ceded Reinsurance arrangements with due consideration of the consistency with risk appetite and business plan, the ability to support solvency under stressed scenarios and the credit standing and repute of counterparties. - The company utilizes a variety of proprietary and commercially available tools to quantify Catastrophe Risk, This information is used to inform underwriting risk selection, portfolio design, and portfolio risk management.
+Tools include a variety of natural catastrophe, weather, casualty, aviation, credit, economic and other specialty risk models as well as deterministic scenarios for individual events. - The Exposure Management framework identifies, at least annually, all realistic foreseeable sources of catastrophe risk and ensures suitable quantification of potential exposure.
+In addition, this function produces regular reporting of Catastrophe Risk to oversight and governance Committees. - Oversight of Catastrophe Risk Management is provided by the Risk & Compliance Committee, with day-today responsibility delegated to the Underwriting Committee.
+The Underwriting Committee meets quarterly to receive management information and discharge its delegated oversight duties, including monitoring Catastrophe risk levels relative to approved risk tolerances.